IsaacShelton/DeadSimpleRts/README.md

-# DeadSimpleRts
+# DeadSimpleRtsPrototype
-A quick-n-dirty RTS prototype of a game idea I had without base building or multiple of the same unit
+A quick-n-dirty RTS prototype of a game idea I had without base building or multiple of the same unit.

+This idea could be expanded into a true RTS in the future.
+It kind of stretches the definition right now.

 ### How to Play
 - Kill the enemies before they attack your houses.